slince/spike/README.md

 The default to open the console and file two forms of the log; the first will print the logs to the console; the second will write all the logs to the specified file;  Default log level is "info"; You can adjust this in the configuration file.

-> Because the log reads and writes are synchronized, increasing the log level to reduce IO can help improve service performance

 ## License

 The MIT license.
 See [MIT](https://opensource.org/licenses/MIT)